wultra/powerauth-crypto/powerauth-docs/source/tutorial/deployment.md

 - https://github.com/lime-company/lime-security-powerauth/releases

+### Adding database connector on classpath

+PowerAuth 2.0 Server supports any JPA 2.0 compatible database engine.
+In order for the database connectivity to work, you need to add appropriate DB client libraries on your classpath.

+For example, when using MySQL with Tomcat, make sure to add `mysql-connector-java-${VERSION}.jar` to the `${CATALINE_HOME}/lib` folder (server restart will be required).

 ### Creating the database schema

 In order for the PowerAuth 2.0 Server to work, you need to have a correct schema in the database.
 To create the correct database schema, execute these SQL scripts for your database engine (MySQL is used by default):